noralschimpf/Weather-Preprocessing/README.md

 # Using the Repo

 ## Environment
-Project was developed in Pycharm, using Python 3.6.
-A list of used libraries is provided, as well as the exported Anaconda environment (*environment.yml*)
-* matplotlib
-  * basemap
-* beautifulsoup4
-* numpy
-* pandas
-* requests
+Project was developed using a combination of PyCharm, Microsoft Visual Studio, and Microsoft Powershell ISE.

 #### PyCharm Environment
 Project was developed and tested using PyCharm 2020.1.
 If using PyCharm, it is strongly encouraged to disable indexing and Windows Defender scanning of the data directory.